Fair Access Protocol

 The Local Authority will only direct (or request direction) at a school which is a reasonable distance from the pupil's home, and from which the child has not been permanently excluded.

-13. Safeguarding
+16. Safeguarding

 There is a collective responsibility to ensure the safeguarding of all young people and we must work together to protect them and act in their best interests.

-Once it has been agreed either in advance of a Panel or at a Fair Access Panel that a child should attend a named school, that school is accountable for the young person and is responsible for securing attendance as quickly as possible.
+Once it has been agreed, either in advance of a Panel or at a Fair Access Panel, that a child should attend a named school, that school is accountable for the young person and is responsible for securing attendance as quickly as possible.
 Children should be on roll within 5 school days of a place being agreed.

-When a school place has been allocated but parent(s) have not taken up the offer within 10 school days, the school should provide the Panel/Local Authority with details of the reasonable enquiries made (including phone calls, emails, letters and home visits to the family) using the School Attendance Service referral form.
-The Local Authority may pursue a School Attendance Order where necessary and the place at the agreed school remains available to the young person throughout this process.
+When a school place has been allocated but parents have not taken up the offer within 10 school days, the school should provide the Panel/Local Authority with details of the reasonable enquiries made (including phone calls, emails, letters and home visits to the family) using the School Attendance Service referral form held on Leeds for Learning.

-14. Record Keeping
+17. Record Keeping

 The AIP keeps an accurate record of each Fair Access Panel meeting to include:

-• Panel attendees and apologies
+• panel attendees and apologies

-• Cases discussed
+• cases discussed

-• Decisions on each case
+• decisions on each case

-• On roll dates for each case
+• on roll dates for each case

-• Follow up actions
+• follow up actions

-• Schools to provide current numbers on roll in each year group and their admission number
+• schools to provide current numbers on roll in each year group and their admission number

 This record will be circulated to all members of the Panel within 3 working days of the panel.
 Any anomalies should be raised with the AIP as soon as possible.

-• Background information as provided by schools and AIPs
+• background information as provided by schools and AIPs

-• Detailed notes on the panel discussion about each vulnerable child
+• detailed notes on the panel discussion about each vulnerable child

-These records will not be widely shared, however will be available upon request by any school who requires the information to make a decision.
+These records will not be widely shared, however, will be available upon request by any school who requires the information to make a decision.

-15. Fair Access Panel outcome
+18. Fair Access Panel outcome

 Where a child is offered a school place, it is the responsibility of the school making the offer to arrange contact with the family without delay.
 The school must meet with the parent/carer of the young person and agree a start date no later than 5 school days after the Fair Access Panel decision.

-16. Privacy notice to parents
+19. Privacy notice to parents

 View the School Admissions privacy notice from Leeds City Council.

-Protocol review
+20. Protocol review

-This protocol will be reviewed in the Summer term 2021/22.
-In the event that the majority of schools in Leeds can no longer support the principles and approach of this Fair Access Protocol, schools may initiate a review with the local authority, by contacting the Fair Access Manager with details of the schools concerned and the specific elements which are unsupported.
-The existing Fair Access protocol will remain binding on all schools until the point a new protocol is adopted.
+If the majority of schools in Leeds can no longer support the principles and approach of this Fair Access Protocol, schools may initiate a review with the local authority, by contacting the Fair Access Manager in writing with details of the schools concerned and the specific elements which are unsupported.